-In 1946, Norwegians travelled an average of 4 km per day (within Norway) and almost half of the journey (1.8 km) was by rail.
-Today we travel ten times farther: 44 km.
+In 1946, Norwegians travelled an average of 4 km per day within Norway and almost half of the journey (1.8 km) was by rail.
+Today we travel ten times farther (44 km), and 76 per cent of all domestic travel is undertaken by car.
 The main increase is in the use of private cars and planes.
 Figures for rail and sea transport have remained more or less the same for the past 70 years.

-... bumper to bumper
+...bumper to bumper